Pay & Pay Related Information

 - EXEMPT/NON-EXEMPT: All jobs are classified as either exempt or non-exempt as defined by the Federal Fair Labor Standards Act.
 Employees classified as non-exempt are paid by the hour and receive overtime pay for hours worked over 40 in any one workweek.
 Exempt employees are considered salaried and, therefore, not eligible for overtime.

-- STUDENT WORKER CLASSIFICATION: Student Worker positions are classified as non-exempt, temporary, part-time jobs.
+- STUDENT WORKER CLASSIFICATION: Student Worker positions are classified as non-exempt, hourly paid, temporary, part-time jobs.

 - NON FEDERAL WORK-STUDY: Student Worker positions fully funded by the University are considered non work-study positions.
 Individuals do not have to document financial need in order to qualify for these temporary part-time jobs.
 Student Worker positions are open to Loyola students or individuals who plan to be Loyola students within the next six months.